tyronyiu/Uni/MGT370/Group Work.md

 > Ask yourself: What cultural and organizational changes are necessary to become
 > data-driven and analytics-led? (*EY*, 2019)

+Technologies worth considering:
+- Artificial Intelligence & Machine Learning
+    - Deep Learning
+    - Computer Vision
+        - Analyse risks of a construction site, *on-site*, by having a machine learning computer vision model identify *dangerous* situations/circumstances, to classify risk.
+E.g. Camera detects a not-well secured construction site with overhanging, loose steel beams.
+The potential risk is different than in e.g. a coal-mine.
+    - Natural Language Processing
+    - Human Sentiment Analysis
+    - *Strategies/Methods affected:*
+        - Business Intelligence
+        - Predictive Analysis
+        - Operations optimisation (minimising deficiencies, maximising efficiency)
+        - Prior Profiling Integration/Consideration
+            - There are more records in existence than directly available to insurance firms (to use for a basis of risk classification), thus using AI to go through these staggering amounts of profiles, that exist on the web, and combining them into one, massive, detailed profile.
+        - Behaviour Analysis
+            - Online, offline[using computer vision via cameras, like Amazon is detecing behaviour patterns in their *GO-Supermarkets*]
+        - Risk Analysis
+            - Based upon *Behaviour Analysis, Sentiment Analysis & prior profiling integration)
+- Blockchain
+    - Cyber-Security
+    - Distribution of responsibility/power
+    - Decentralisation
+    - Acceleration
+        - its faster and better

 \pagebreak

 ### Artificial Intelligence & Machine Learning